Speech Issues Common in Premature Babies

-Do you have a child who was born premature?
+Do you’ve a child who was born before 37 weeks of pregnancy or premature?

-Are you worried that your premature baby is developing issues with speech that might mean they’re falling behind?
+Are you worried that your premature baby may be developing one of the common issues of speech?

-Today, we’ll take a closer look at some of the speech issues common in premature babies, and how our Washington DC speech and language therapy clinic can help.
+Today, we’ll take a closer look at some of the speech issues common in premature babies.

 What Is A Premature Baby?